ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 my productive lane in life, weightlifting filled out the rest.
 Something structured, with measurable progression whilst everything else felt temporary.
 The numbers I can lift are something I could take away from Bristol, who could say if there'd be anything else?
-My whole 'who I am' became: computational biochemist and weightlifter.
+My whole 'who am I' became: computational biochemist and weightlifter.
 Now, in 2026, I can count on one hand the number of people I talk to that aren't from either work or gym.